-Licensed with all the local permits as a martial arts school, the first and only in Malta, the dojo is built in traditional Southern European style and to the highest standards.
+Licensed with all the local permits as a martial arts school, the first in Malta, the dojo is built in traditional Southern European style and to the highest standards.

 The building is air-conditioned and is equipped with an air extractor and circulators to ensure adequate fresh air at all times.
 It is also fire and theft protected.
 The tatami (training mats) are Olympic standard and comply with the European standards EN12503-3, and the fitted carpets around the tatami are certified against asthma and allergies.